Skip to content

 Supervised by Christina Mathieson, LMFT #115093

-Couples work grounded in attachment theory and Emotionally Focused Therapy (EFT); anxiety and OCD using Exposure and Response Prevention (ERP); cultural identity, relationship challenges, and the weight of carrying trauma quietly.
+Couples work informed by attachment theory and Emotionally Focused Therapy (EFT) approaches; anxiety and OCD using Exposure and Response Prevention (ERP); ADHD and neurodivergent clients who do well with structure, accountability, and homework between sessions; cultural identity, relationship challenges, and the weight of carrying trauma quietly.
 Relational and culturally responsive at heart.

 Tina Masoudi, AMFT, APCC